CNJerry-IvanovVyacheslav/AndroidDev_Daily_Quiz/README.md

-# Android Dev Daily Quiz
+# AndroidDev Daily Quiz

 **Android Dev Daily Quiz** is an educational Android application aimed at helping developers consistently improve their Android skills.
-It is designed as a **daily practice tool** for both beginners and experienced developers, and currently contains **more than 200 tests** to deepen knowledge about Android development concepts.
+It is designed as a **daily practice tool** for both beginners and experienced developers, and currently contains **300 tests** to deepen knowledge about Android development concepts.

 ### You can try the app [here](https://github.com/CNJerry-IvanovVyacheslav/AndroidDev_Daily_Quiz/releases/tag/v0.5)